IBM-Cloud/insights-search/README.md

    - [jQuery-QueryBuilder](https://github.com/mistic100/jQuery-QueryBuilder) MIT
    - [momentjs](http://momentjs.com) MIT
    - [Twitter oEmbed](https://dev.twitter.com/web/embedded-tweets/parameters)

+## Privacy Notice
+This application includes code to track deployments to IBM Bluemix and other Cloud Foundry platforms.
+The following information is sent to a [Deployment Tracker](https://github.com/IBM-Bluemix/cf-deployment-tracker-service) service on each deployment:

+* Application Name (application_name)
+* Space ID (space_id)
+* Application Version (application_version)
+* Application URIs (application_uris)

+This data is collected from the VCAP_APPLICATION environment variable in IBM Bluemix and other Cloud Foundry platforms.
+This data is used by IBM to track metrics around deployments of sample applications to IBM Bluemix.
+Only deployments of sample applications that include code to ping the Deployment Tracker service will be tracked.

+### Disabling Deployment Tracking

+Deployment tracking can be disabled by removing `require("cf-deployment-tracker-client").track();` from the beginning of the `app.js` file.

+---

 Insights Search is a sample application created for the purpose of demonstrating the use of the Insights for Twitter service application.
 The program is provided as-is with no warranties of any kind, express or implied.

 [bluemix_signup_url]: https://console.ng.bluemix.net/?cm_mmc=GitHubReadMe-_-BluemixSampleApp-_-Node-_-Workflow
 [cloud_foundry_url]: https://github.com/cloudfoundry/cli